 On this page we are taking a look at the color navy blue, also including royal blue.
 These are two of the most popular shades of blue.
 Taking a look at their history, and what type of personality is driven to these shades, and do they have any psychological influences?
 Including HEX codes.

-Both of these colors are very popular dark shades of the worlds most universally liked color, which of course is blue.
+Both of these colors are very popular dark shades of the world’s most universally liked color, which, of course, is blue.
 They are probably actually the most well known shades or variations of any color.

-Royal Blue, was originally named Queens Blue from around the mid 17th century until 1921.
+Royal blue, was originally named Queens Blue from around the mid 17th century until 1921.
 It wasn’t until 1921 that it became known as Royal Blue.
 There are two well known shades of royal blue, a darker (traditional) and lighter (web color) variation.
 The web version came into existence in 1987.

 This is a hypothesis of personality traits for those that consider either navy or royal blue a favorite color, or if they often wear either color.
-Dark blue shades are serious, professional and none attention seeking, which also represents trust and stability.
+Dark blue shades are serious, professional and none attention-seeking, which also represents trust and stability.
 These are likely to be characteristics of those who naturally tilt to these shades.
 It would also suggest someone was conventional, traditional and conservative in their views.
 They naturally like and respect authority, rules, order and hierarchy.

 Colors that combine well with these shades

 The color navy blue combines well with white.
 This is an obvious choice, as seen with navel uniforms.
 Light neutral tints in general also work, such as, light gray, beige, light taupe and silver.
 Lighter tints of brown also go well with navy.
 You can find some good examples of this combination within the world of interior design.

 Influences – These shades promote calmness, order and control.
 Dark blues are often associated with authority and trust, which can trigger those feelings in those exposed to the shades.
 They may lead to the suppression of emotions like compassion, and encourage pragmatic and reserved behaviors.
 The lighter variations are likely to have more calming and tranquil influences.